 What is the best method of whitening for fast, effective results?

 Our dentists use the Opalescence® system.

-The benefits of Opalescence® system are:
+The benefits of Opalescence® teeth whitening products are:

 - Opalescence® tooth whitening gel contains PF (potassium nitrate and fluoride), which helps maintain enamel’s health throughout the whitening process.